morph-labs/morphcloud-examples-public/README.md

 - Configures a development environment for working with Claude and MCP servers
 - Includes examples for Claude API integration and tools

+### swebench
+- Provides a platform to assess code fixes against software engineering tasks
+- Applies model-generated patches to codebases, runs test suites, and evaluates if the fixes successfully resolve the issues

 ## Prerequisites

 - A Morph Cloud [account](https://cloud.morph.so/docs/developers)